 The title was inspired by the ʻ89 Mexican film Santa Sangre (Holy Blood) by Alejandro Jodorowsky, a fantastic, surreal anti-clerical film by one of the few living geniuses of cinema.
 Jodorowsky was set to direct the film of Holy Wood.

-Manson entered the studio with Bon Harris of 80s industrial duo Nitzer Ebb producing – possibly a comment to Reznor that while NIN were industrial-lite, he was going to the dark source of industrial rock – and cut an album of 19 twisted tracks layered with S&M imagery, references to The Beatles (particularly their eponymous ʻwhiteʼ album) but most of all to Columbine.
+When Manson entered the studio with Dave Sardy producing, he also roped in Bon Harris of 80s industrial duo Nitzer Ebb on programming – possibly a comment to Reznor that while NIN were industrial-lite, he was going to the dark source of industrial rock – and cut an album of 19 twisted tracks layered with S&M imagery, references to The Beatles (particularly their eponymous ʻWhiteʼ album) but most of all to Columbine.

 There are so many circles that you can close, so many dots that you can join that add up to other meanings.
 The White album links to the Manson murders (according to prosecutor Vincent Bugliosi, in his book Helter Skelter, Charles Manson believed that The Beatles were sending him hidden messages in their music).
 The ʻvalley of deathʼ could refer to Death Valley, just outside Los Angeles where the Manson family holed up.

 When Holy Wood was released in November 2000, sales were modest.
 Mechanical Animals had entered the Billboard album charts at No.1 before sales fell off sharply in comparison to its predecessor Antichrist Superstar.
 But Holy Wood crept in at an apologetic No.13, selling 117,000 in its first week of release.
 It finally went gold in 2003.
-With Antichrist Superstar selling triple platinum (three million units), it was therefore perceived as a commercial failure.
+With Antichrist Superstar platinum by that point (one million units), it was therefore perceived as a commercial failure.

 With the follow-up record, The Golden Age Of Grotesque, Manson appeared yet again to have completely reinvented himself and overhauled his concepts and themes.
 But had he?
 It was actually little different to Holy Wood, and some of the same themes – the fakeness of the media and its hunger for martyrs to feed it – were still there and are as apt as ever.
 Just as they are today.